 The major says, “All courses must be approved by an ALC academic advisor.”
 Is that true?

 Yes.
 Due to the flexible nature of the major, no courses beyond ASIAN 235 and ASIAN 381 are automatically approved to meet the requirements.
 Which courses to take is a conversation that must happen each semester with an ALC advisor—either through a one-on-one advising session or in an email to firstname.lastname@example.org.
 During these appointments, the courses are then added to your progress towards degree (PTD) worksheet that is stored on your advising file.
 After the course is taken, your Wolverine Access audit is then updated accordingly.
 If you do not get approval from an advisor, there is no guarantee that the courses you take can be used towards the major requirements.

 Can I use study abroad credit towards my major?

-Can I count language credits towards the Cognate or Breadth Requirement?
+Can I count language credits towards the Sub-major requirement?

 Do I have to take ASIAN 381: Junior/Senior Research Seminar for Majors?

 Yes.
 The Department does not grant exceptions to this course.
 If you have concerns about your ability to take ASIAN 381 before you graduate, please speak to an advisor.

 What do I do with an Asian Studies degree?!